The Ancient History of Mad Honey: Where does it come from?

 To unravel the captivating allure of mad honey’s enigmatic effects, you’ll need to journey back to the year 401 BCE.
 It was during this period that it captivated the curiosity of Black Sea region residents.

-According to Bryant, one of the earliest accounts of mad honey can be attributed to Xenophon of Athens, a Greek historian, soldier, and student of Socrates.
+According to Bryant, one of the earliest accounts of mad nectar can be attributed to Xenophon of Athens, a Greek historian, soldier, and student of Socrates.
 In his chronicle Anabasis, Xenophon recounted an incident from 401 B.C.E.

 Following the Black Sea’s coastline, a Greek army under his command was returning to Greece that year after a successful campaign against the Persians.
 Near Trabzon, located in northeastern Turkey, the soldiers decided to indulge in local honey pilfered from nearby beehives.